 - If you do not have a vacuum, you need to be creative with your spot cleaning

-So, if you’re curious on how to clean your carpet without a vacuum, you’ll enjoy my article.
+So, if you’re curious about how to clean your carpet without a vacuum, you’ll enjoy my article.

 Let’s do this!

 Or you can also follow the steps listed below first so you will not collect debris in your washing machine or clog your drains with them.

 Professional carpet cleaners would still use the basics when it comes to cleaning carpets.

 Because the best ways to remove dirt and debris is still by manually taking them out.